You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 Q: How long do I have to complete a National Mediation Assessment after completing a Nationally Accredited Mediator Training Program?

-A: Two years from the date of your mediation training, although we recommend completing an assessment within three months of your training program
+A: Two years from the date of your mediator training, although we recommend completing an assessment within three months of your training program

 Q: How long do I have to accredit myself with a RMAB after successful completion of a National Mediation Assessment?